Remittance man: Analysis and examples

 Other venturesome folk followed—Englishmen this time.
 They too took up homesteads.
 Many of these newcomers were remittance men from prominent British families, a state of affairs which caused some to dub the region "The Valley of the Second Sons".
 For years, activities on many a valley ranch or farm ground to a halt at precisely 4 p.m. so that all could partake of high tea.

-(Presumably afternoon tea, as for the Englishmen, high tea meant the evening meal.)
+(Presumably, that is afternoon tea, as for the Englishmen high tea meant the evening meal.)

 He went on to differentiate between this type and others who followed, "individuals who were more used to the saloon [bar] than the salon."

-A University of Michigan professor of journalism drew on his Alberta childhood to write "Mr Langhorne: A Prairie Sketch", which begins: "The thing about a Remittance Man, of course, is that nobody ever knows for sure whether or not he is a Remittance Man."
+A University of Michigan professor of journalism drew on his Alberta childhood to write "Mr Langhorne: A Prairie Sketch," which begins: "The thing about a Remittance Man, of course, is that nobody ever knows for sure whether or not he is a Remittance Man."
 He characterises them as locked into secrecy, including giving up their real name.
 The stipend, regular but not lavish, dooms them to eke out an existence: "The remittance naturally saps his energy and wilts his ambition, if any."
-It isn't enough to set up a business, and so their fates are sealed.
+It is not enough to set up a business, and so their fates are sealed.
 As the New York Times headline put it in 1914, with reference to mining camps, "Where 'Remittance Men' Abound; Most Americans of That Ilk Work, but English Don't."

 Low Life: Lures and Snares of Old New York (1991) documents the life and politics of lower Manhattan from the mid-19th century to the early 20th century.
 Lucy Sante describes the hoboes and flophouses of the first fifteen years of the 20th century: "Among the tramps and bums were enigmatic sorts and instant legends.
 There were said to be Oxford graduates and men with dueling scars from German universities.
 There were remittance men from old families whose month would follow a rigorously determined cycle: Funds would arrive, followed by new clothes and feasting and carousing; then the money would be gone, the clothes would be pawned, and there would follow a week or two of utter destitution, each stage accompanied by a corresponding shift of lodging."
-This binge-and-starve cycle was remarked on in Antipodean Notes (1888) by the British traveller Elim Henry D'Avignor.
+The binge-and-starve cycle was remarked on in Antipodean Notes (1888) by the British traveller Elim Henry D'Avignor.

 The term can be used to refer to an eccentric person, the town character.